VlachosGroup/pMuTT/_sources/referencing.rst.txt

 The equation can be solved using a Least Squares approach.
 The correction factor can then be added to subsequent species calculated through DFT to ensure consistent references.
-Referencing is handled by the ``PyMuTT.models.empirical.references.References``.
+Referencing is handled by the ``pMuTT.models.empirical.references.References``.